 No article about fast growing shrubs for privacy hedges would be complete without providing examples of fast growing evergreen shrubs that tolerate cold winters.
 The advantage that evergreens have when it comes to privacy hedges is, of course, the fact that they can serve as four-season privacy hedges, since their leaves don't drop in autumn.

-There are many kinds of arborvitae, not all of which are equally suited for use in privacy hedges.
-A good choice for privacy hedges is 'Emerald Green' arborvitae, which usually reaches just 12'-14', with a spread of 3'-4'.
+There are many kinds of arborvitae, and they do not all exhibit the same rate of growth.
+Therefore, not all arborvitaes are equally suited for use in privacy hedges.
+A good choice for privacy hedges is 'Green Giant,' a fast grower.
+But 'Green Giant' is just that, reaching 50-60 feet tall (with a spread of 12-20 feet).
+If you want a bush that's more compact and don't mind waiting a bit longer, 'Emerald Green' arborvitae is another option.
+The latter usually reaches just 12'-14', with a spread of 3'-4'.
 Its foliage comes in flat sprays and, if you look closely, the needles appear covered in scales.
-To learn more about arborvitae, click the link below:
+To learn more about this arborvitae, click the link below:

 Yew: Fast Growing Evergreen Shrubs

 An advantage that yews have over many similar evergreens is that these shade plants will thrive in north-facing foundation plantings, no matter how sunlight-deprived.
 If you have small children, make sure they don't eat the berries: their toxic seeds qualify yews as poisonous plants.
 To learn more about yews, click the link below:

 Hemlocks: Fast Growing Evergreen Shrubs